 There’s the tale of the mysterious disappearance of six caskets of gold sent by the Spanish to finance Bonnie Prince Charlie during the Jacobite rebellion.
 This gold is rumored to be hidden (still waiting to be discovered) somewhere in the forest around Loch Lochy today.

 The Scottish Enlightenment in the 18 century was characterised by an outpouring of intellectual and scientific accomplishments by philosophers, inventors, artists and economists.
-We pay tribute to the achievements of these Great Scots, who even at their time were held in great esteem in America, Canada and Europe.
+At Black Sheep Hotels, we pay tribute to the achievements of these Great Scots, who even at their time were held in great esteem in America, Canada and Europe.